janbrasna/mozilla-version/README.md

 Mozilla's build and release pipelines deal with version numbers.
 This has naturally grown into many scripts living at various places.
 Most of them reimplemented the same logic that determined whether a version was of which type.
 In theory, it's a simple problem that could (and was) solved with a regular expression.
 Although, as a human group, Mozilla hasn't been 100% consistent in giving version numbers to its products.
 Thus, the regular expression had to grow and we had to update each place that dealt with such exceptions.

 Hence, `mozilla-version` is an attempt to become the source of truth when a piece of software has to deal with version numbers.
-It was build to take existing exceptions into account while enforcing new versions to comply with known schemes.
+It was built to take existing exceptions into account while enforcing new versions to comply with known schemes.

 ## Documentation